WhiteHusky/curse_python/readme.md

 }
 ```

 The addon manifest keeps track of the desired version targets, wanted addons, and the files obtained.
-Version targets and wanted addons can be user-edited but downloaded addons are best managed by the script.
+Version targets and wanted addons can be user-edited but downloaded addons are best managed by the CLI.

 ## Background